 Change the second paragraph as follows:

 When the CTS frame follows an RTS frame, the RA field of the CTS frame is copied from the TA field of the immediately previous RTS frame to which the CTS is a response and the Individual/Group bit in the RA field is set to 0.
-If the CTS is a response to an RTS with the Individual/Group bit in the TA set to 1, then the CTS response is transmitted in a non-HT or non-HT duplicate format with the INDICATED_CH_BANDWIDTH TXVECTOR parameter present.
+If the CTS is a response to an RTS with the Individual/Group bit in the TA set to 1, then the CTS response is transmitted in a non-HT or non-HT duplicate format and carries the INDICATED_CH_BANDWIDTH TXVECTOR parameter (see 9.2.0b.6a).
 When the CTS is the first frame in a frame exchange, the RA field is set to the MAC address of the transmitter.

 Table 22-1